Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books

-Congratulations!
-You sold your item on eBay.
-Now what?
+So, you've sold your item on eBay.
+What now?
 How do you ship your sold eBay items?

-Follow these rules for shipping an eBay item to ensure success:
+Follow these rules for shipping an eBay item to ensure shipping success:

 - Pack Carefully: Pack the item carefully to ensure that it is not damaged during shipment.
 Packing materials such as newspaper or plastic bags are cheap, so use lots to protect your item.

 - Ship Promptly: The buyer will be notified by eBay when you ship your item.
 The quicker you ship the package, the quicker the buyer will receive it.
 Prompt delivery gives you a better chance to receive positive feedback from your buyer- this will help you sell other eBay items in the future.